lealceldeiro/gems/JavaConcurrencyInPractice/Chapter2/README.md

 Intrinsic locks in Java act as _mutexes_ (or mutual exclusion locks), which means that at most one thread may own the lock.

 ### 2.3.2 Reentrancy

+Reentrancy means that locks are acquired on a per-thread rather than per-invocation basis.

+Iintrinsic locks are _reentrant_, if a thread tries to acquire a lock that it already holds, the request succeeds.

+## 2.4 Guarding state with locks